Graves' disease facts

-Graves' disease definition facts written by Dr. Davis*
+Graves' disease facts written by Charles Patrick Davis, MD, PhD

-- Graves' disease is a thyroid condition that results from abnormal stimulation of the thyroid gland by a material in the blood referred to as thyroid stimulating immunoglobins (TSIs) that bind to and activate thyrotropin receptors.
+- Graves' disease is an autoimmune disease of the thyroid that results from abnormal stimulation of the thyroid gland by a material in the blood referred to as thyroid stimulating immunoglobins (TSIs) that bind to and activate thyrotropin receptors.

 - problems getting pregnant,

 - lighter menstrual flow and less frequent periods,

 - thinning hair,

 - brittle hair,